ilyas-elmi/IDS-IPS-Simulation/README.md

-# IDS-IPS-Simulation
+# IDS-Simulation

-Deployed an IDS/IPS using Snort on AWS EC2 to monitor and log malicious activity.
+Deployed an IDS using Snort on AWS EC2 to monitor and log malicious activity.
 Simulated attacks like port scans and brute force in a vulnerable environment to analyze logs and improve cloud security.
 Demonstrates traffic monitoring, log analysis, and system hardening.

 ---